Urmston: Geography

 Urmston occupies an area of 7.5 sqmi, at 53°26′55″N 2°22′29″W (53.4487, −2.3747); it is approximately 137 ft above sea level at its highest point.
 The land is relatively flat, sloping gently from north to south.
 Urmston's climate is generally temperate, with few extremes of temperature or weather.
 The mean temperature is slightly above average for the United Kingdom.
 Annual rainfall and average amount of sunshine are both slightly below the average for the UK.

-Urmston comprises the areas of Davyhulme, Dumplington, Flixton and Urmston, with the River Mersey forming the southern boundary.
-For administrative reasons, Partington is sometimes considered to be part of Urmston.
+Urmston borders Davyhulme, Dumplington and Flixton, with the River Mersey forming the southern boundary.
 The most southerly part of Urmston lies within the flood plain of the River Mersey, an area known as Urmston Meadows, part of the Mersey Valley.
 Much work was carried out in the 1970s to canalise the Mersey, in an effort to speed up the flow of floodwater and thus reduce the risk of flooding.
 Upstream emergency floodbasins such as Sale Water Park, lying just to the east of Urmston, have also been constructed.
 The M60 Manchester orbital motorway passes through the northern half of Urmston, from southeast to northwest, and the M62 motorway lies just to the west.
 The Thirlmere Aqueduct also passes through the Urmston area.